 Lighting power density is the amount of power used by lighting per unit of building area.
 In the United States, LPD is measured in watts per square foot.
 Included in the watt measurement is all power consumed by light fixtures, ballasts, controls, transformers, etc. – essentially, if the component or device is involved in lighting, it must be included in the calculation.

 Lighting power density is established by local and international codes.
-The values listed below for LPD come from the 2015 version of the International Energy Conservation Code (IECC 2015).
-Please keep in mind that certain cities or states may have codes that require LPDs to be a certain percentage BELOW the IECC.
+The values listed below for LPD come from the 2021 version of the International Energy Conservation Code (IECC 2021) and are based on the Space-By-Space method of calculation.
+Please keep in mind that certain cities or states may have codes that require LPDs to be a certain percentage BELOW the IECC and that different jurisdictions use different versions of the code.
 Always make sure to check your local codes before establishing LPD criteria for your project.

 There are two ways to calculate the lighting power density.
 The first way is to use an LPD that applies to the full building based on the type of building (school, museum, office, etc.) -- this method is very basic and is called the Building Area Method.
 The second way is to calculate the LPD based on each specific room and is called the Space-by-Space method -- this method is much more accurate and may result in a lower LPD number, which is helpful when applying for utility incentives.